yoctoproject/poky/documentation/test-manual/reproducible-builds.rst

 The project's current reproducibility status can be seen at :yocto_home:`/reproducible-build-results/`

-You can also check the reproducibility status on supported host distributions:
+You can also check the reproducibility status on the Autobuilder:

--  CentOS: :yocto_ab:`/valkyrie/#/builders/reproducible-centos`
--  Debian: :yocto_ab:`/valkyrie/#/builders/reproducible-debian`
--  Fedora: :yocto_ab:`/valkyrie/#/builders/reproducible-fedora`
--  Ubuntu: :yocto_ab:`/valkyrie/#/builders/reproducible-ubuntu`
+:yocto_ab:`/valkyrie/#/builders/reproducible`.

 ===============================
 Can I test my layer or recipes?